-The region of Mustang lies north of the main Himalayan range in the area known as the trans-Himalaya.
+This trek takes you to the once hidden kingdom of Lo and offers you a once in a lifetime opportunity to witness the ancient and colorful festival of Tiji.
+The region of Mustang lies north of the main Himalayan range in the area known as the Trans-Himalaya.
 Called by the locals Lo, Mustang was only opened to trekkers in March 1992.
-The Tibetan influenced area north of Kagbeni is known as Upper Mustang.
-A vast high valley, arid and dry, it has a barren desert-like appearance similar to the Tibetan Plateau and is characterized by eroded canyons and colorful stratified rock formations.
-Mustang was once an important route for crossing the Himalaya between Tibet and Nepal, and many of the old salt caravans passed through Mustang.
+The Tibetan influenced area, north of Kagbeni is known as Upper Mustang.
+A vast, dry and arid high valley, it has a barren desert-like appearance similar to the Tibetan Plateau and is characterized by eroded canyons and colorful stratified rock formations.
+It was once an important route for crossing the Himalaya between Tibet and Nepal, and many of the old salt caravans passed through Mustang.
 It is this area which we will trek to, discovering the wonders of the architecture, language, culture and traditions which are almost purely Tibetan in this once-upon-a-time mystical kingdom.

 Once you reach Lo Manthang, you get to witness Tiji Festival one of the most sacred and colorful festivals in this whole region.
-The festival features a three day ritual known as the ‘chasing of demons’.
+The festival features a three day ritual known as ‘chasing of demons’.
 Monks donning masks and colorful costumes enact the story of Dorje Jono who fought against his demon father to save the Kingdom of Mustang from falling apart.
 The festival is held annually at the onset of Spring season.
 As Spring season symbolizes regeneration of life, this festival is also about hope, revival and affirmation of life.

 The festival is held at the walled city of Lo Manthang (3730m), the capital of Mustang.
 Lo Manthang is also home to Mustang’s former King Jigme Dorjee Palbar Bista who lost his royal title in 2008 after Nepal became a republic.
 But he is still highly regarded and respected by the locals.
-He and his family still occupy the royal palace situated at the center of the city square.
+He and his family still occupy the royal palace situated at the center of the city square

 Today’s walk is through perhaps the driest part of Mustang, and much of our energy will be spent negotiating the loose, dry soil.
 However, the magnificent views of the countryside, from the gentle contours of the north to the rugged mountains in the east and west, more than compensates for the hard climb.
 Finally, we come to Charang, a large spread-out village at the top of the Charang Chu canyon.
-At the eastern end of the village are a huge dzong [fortress] and a red gompa (monastery) which houses an excellent collection of statues and thangkas. .
+At the eastern end of the village are a huge dzong [fortress] and a red gompa which houses an excellent collection of statues and thangkas. .

-We will spend part of the morning exploring the interesting village of Charang and its large monastery, before setting out for Lo Manthang.
+We spend part of the morning exploring the interesting village of Charang and its large monastery, before setting out for Lo Manthang.
 We climb gently above the valley to a large isolated Chorten that marks the boundary between Charang and Lo Manthang.
 The trail then broadens and eventually we get our first view of the walled city of Lo Manthang.
 The city has only one entrance so we circumambulate the wall to the gate on the north-east corner.
-We begin our return journey from Lo Manthang, taking the upper highland route.
-This highland route offers dramatic views of Lo Manthang and the Charang Valley, with snow clad peaks in the background.
-Just past the settlement of Lo Gekar, we reach the oldest monastery in Mustang, the Ghare Gompa..
+The festival starts from today..

 We continue our journey on the highland route, crossing alpine meadows before dropping down a steep eroded gully to Dhakmar for lunch.
 After lunch, we walk through the pretty valley, climb to a ridge and descend from there back to Ghami. .